Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 ---
 layout: post
-title: How to Create a Virtual Machine in Hyper V
+title: How to Create a Linux Virtual Server in Hyper V with Powershell
 ---

 Now that we have enabled Hyper V we can utilize the built in Hyper V module.
 At the time of this post the Hyper V Module contains 232 commands, which is a rather robust module providing a lot of functionality.
 We will need to leverage the help documentation for this module to better understand the Functions we have at our disposal.